-To avoid clogs it is important for homeowners to take a look at their drains regularly.
+To avoid clogged drains, it is important for homeowners to take a look at their drains regularly.
 Every month you should inspect each drain in your home and use cleaning tools to get any gunk out.
-This will prevent overall buildup in your pipes.
+This will prevent overall buildup in your pipes and home plumbing system.
 Also pouring boiling water down your drain once a week can help keep everything moving in your pipes.
+If you are not able to resolve the issues with your plugged drain, we recommend contacting a professional plumber at Stephens Plumbing.
+We offer drain cleaning and plumbing repair or installation services to help resolve small to large plumbing issues.

 Chemical products can damage your pipes (FACT)